kimdhamilton/kimdhamilton.github.io/_pages/about.md

 ### Who I Am

-I'm a technologist and leader dedicated to building digital infrastructure that respects human agency and privacy.
-My career has evolved from core systems development to pioneering decentralized identity standards that put people at the center of their digital lives.

-I thrive on tackling complex challenges combining technology, policy, and human needs.
+I build standards and solutions that empower individuals in their digital lives, unlocking new opportunities and safeguarding privacy.
+My experience includes developing core libraries at Microsoft, building distributed systems, and pioneering decentralized identity solutions and standards.

+Currently, I'm applying decentralized identity principles to non-person entities and autonomous agents, overcoming traditional identity system limitations and enabling secure, autonomous interactions between agents.
+This approach reduces insecure practices like credential sharing and excessive permissions, ultimately enhancing security for everyone.

+I'm particularly drawn to solving complex problems at the intersection of distributed systems, open standards, and human-centered design.

 ### Current Roles